NONSRT/Real-time-People-Detector-for-Controlling-traffic-light/README.md

 # Real-time-People-Detector-for-Controlling-traffic-light
-Using Computer Vision to create Real time People Detector for Controlling traffic light
+Using Computer Vision to create simple Real time People Detector for Controlling traffic light